ESNOG/gore-33/content/agenda/index.md

 What’s common between submarine fiber cuts in the Red Sea, Southeast Asia, and the Baltic Sea, and fiber damage in Ukraine during warfare?

-Disruptions to fiber infrastructure – whether due to geopolitics, or environmental factors – are reshaping global connectivity.
-These failures impact latency, force rerouting, and expose vulnerabilities in international transit routes.
-NSPs must rethink long-term strategies to mitigate risks and ensure stability.

 This presentation will focus on:

 - Submarine bottlenecks and stimulus to establishing new transit hubs – how recent failures impact global traffic flows.